R. Lee Ermey: Video games

 In 1993, Ermey played Lyle The Handyman in the full motion video game Mega-CD/Sega CD game Double Switch.
 In 1996, he was the player character's superior officer in Earthsiege 2.

 Ermey lent his voice to several video games, including Fallout Tactics: Brotherhood of Steel (as General Barnaky) and Crash Bandicoot: The Wrath of Cortex (as Wa-Wa).
-He also made a cameo in Real War: Air, Land, Sea, a real-time strategy video game based on the official Joint Chiefs of Staff training game.
+Ermey also made a cameo in Real War: Air, Land, Sea, a real-time strategy video game based on the official Joint Chiefs of Staff training game.
 In 2014, he did voice-over work for Call of Duty: Ghosts.

 Several characters have made references to Ermey and the character of Hartman.
 In the game Fallout 3, a recruitable companion is named Sergeant RL-3, a modified military robot with a personality very similar to Ermey (the companion's name is a reference to Ermey's initials wherein the 3 is leetspeak for the letter E).
 In the World of Warcraft: Cataclysm expansion there is a character named "Lieutenant Emry" that speaks some of Ermey's signature lines from Full Metal Jacket.
 In Half-Life: Opposing Force, the drill sergeant from the initial boot camp stage had dialogue and mannerisms very similar to Ermey's character in Full Metal Jacket.

 Commercials

 Ermey was an official spokesman for Black Book (National Auto Research), Glock firearms, TRU-SPEC apparel, Tupperware, Victory Motorcycles, Hoover, SOG Specialty Knives, WD-40, Young Marines, and appeared in commercials for Coors Light, Dick's Sporting Goods, GEICO, and pistachio nuts.
-He provided the introduction for the Professional Bull Riders.
+In late 2010, Ermey starred in a GEICO commercial as a drill-instructor-turned-therapist who insults a client, in a parody of some of his iconic characters.
+Ermey provided the introduction for the Professional Bull Riders.
 He can be seen giving a service announcement for Alamo Drafthouse Cinemas, demanding that viewers be quiet during the film.
-He was a board member of the National Rifle Association.
+He was a board member of the National Rifle Association of America.

 Personal life

 Ermey married his wife, Nila, in 1975.
-They had four children and remained married until his death.
+They had four children and remained married until his death in 2018.
+Ermey affectionally referred to his wife as "Mrs. Gunny" frequently in Lock n' Load with R. Lee Ermey.